Zenair Floats

 A. For a price quote, simply complete the Quote Request Form.

 Requests for quotes will typically be answered by e-mail; call or fax for other arrangements.
-The Zenair Fax number is 705-526-8022.
+The AFM Fax number is 705-526-8022.
 Paying the deposit with a VISA card is fine, just add VISA details to the order form (or call).
-Once Zenair has your signed order and deposit, your floats will be given a production slot.
-Delivery times vary depending on kit-level and on time of year, but are typically 4-6 weeks.
+Once AFM Inc. has your signed order and deposit, your floats will be given a production slot.
+Delivery times vary depending time of year ordered, but are typically 2-3 months.

 Q. What about drawings and assembly instructions?